edanalytics/earthmover/README.md

 ```
 The above example shows a transformation of the `courses` source, which consists of an ordered list of operations.
 A transformation defines a source to which a series of operations are applied.
 This source may be an original `$source` or another `$transformation`.
 Transformation operations each require further specification depending on their type; the operations are listed and documented below.

-Note: moving `source` from operations into transformations is a breaking change of Earthmover 0.2.
-To ensure the user has updated their templates accordingly, the key and value `version: 2` is mandatory at the beginning of Earthmover templates going forward.

 #### Frame operations